Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Introduction

-Here, we introduce a framework that naturally explains how the non-locality can arise in the absence of slow recombination, and incorporates diverse local phenomena predicted theoretically\cite{mele,ivchenko,moore,hosur,rana}.
-Using this framework, we can understand striking features of the observed patterns \cite{park,lemme, nazin,xu}, such as the global character of the response and the {\it directional effect} (Fig.\ref{fig1}).
-Namely, the photocurrent hot spots are highly sensitive to the orientation of inhomogeneities and interfaces, at which the hot spots are pinned, but totally independent of the distance from the contacts [Fig.\ref{fig1}(d) shows data from Ref.\cite{park} where this effect was first reported].
-Further, the resulting patterns are sensitive to the symmetries which govern photoresponse.
-This is illustrated for several mechanisms, charge-dominated (Fig.\ref{fig1}) and spin-dominated (Fig.\ref{fig3}).
-In the latter case, we show that the spatial pattern structure is directly sensitive to the details of spin dynamics.
+The observed photoresponse also displays other striking features, in particular the {\it directional effect} (Fig.\ref{fig1}).
+Namely, the photocurrent hot spots are highly sensitive to the orientation of inhomogeneities and interfaces at which the hot spots are pinned, while being essentially independent of the distance from the contacts.
+The global character of photoresponse and its strong dependence on the orientation relative to contacts is particularly striking in the data from Ref.\onlinecite{park} where this effect was first reported [reproduced in Fig.\ref{fig1}(d)].
+Here we introduce a framework that naturally explains how the nonlocality can arise in the absence of slow recombination.
+This framework also provides a simple explanation for the directional effect.